SanjeevKandhaswamy/SimCity-Sub-Zero/README.md

 ## Why SimCity-Sub0?

-- 🏗️ **Build Your Dream City:** From skyscrapers to parks, mold your cityscape into the vision of urban utopia you've always imagined.
+- 🏗️ **Build Your Dream City:** From skyscrapers to parks, mould your cityscape into the vision of urban utopia you've always imagined.
-- 📈 **Learn While Playing:** SimCity-Sub0 is not just a game; it's an educational experience, providing insights into Java development, software design, and game mechanics.
+- 📈 **Learn While Playing:** SimCity-Sub-Zero is not just a game; it's an educational experience, providing insights into Java development, software design, and game mechanics.
-- 🌐 **Open Source Collaboration:** Contribute to the growth of SimCity-Sub0 by forking, suggesting improvements, or creating your own custom features.
+- 🌐 **Open Source Collaboration:** Contribute to the growth of SimCity-Sub-Zero by forking, suggesting improvements, or creating your own custom features.
 Let's build this city together!

 ## Get Started:

-1. Clone the repository: `git clone https://github.com/YourUsername/SimCity-Sub0.git`
+1. Clone the repository: `git clone https://github.com/YourUsername/SimCity-Sub-Zero.git`
 2. Explore the codebase, experiment with game mechanics, and contribute to the evolution of SimCity-Sub0.

 Join the simulation revolution and let's build the ultimate city together! 🌆✨